 For more information about our programs, please browse our collegiate and pre-collegiate pages for further details.

-We aspire to become a national model of excellence for access, persistence, retention and graduation amongst TRiO programs by providing superior academic support services that guide our scholars to excellence.
+We aspire to become a national model of excellence for access, persistence, retention, and graduation amongst TRIO programs by providing superior academic support services that guide our scholars to excellence.

-The SDES TRiO Center/Student Support Services program addresses the academic and social needs of eligible students enrolled at UCF who are first-generation in college, have a documented disability, or demonstrate financial need.
+The TRIO Programs addresses the academic and social needs of eligible students who are first-generation in college, have a documented disability, and/or demonstrate financial need.

 Our main goal of the program is to increase the college retention and graduation rates of its scholars as they transition from one level of higher education to the next.
 In addition, we achieve the following goals with our scholars through academic coaching, holistic mentoring, and quality professional and social development: